Principal Investigators

 MSc, Biostatistics, Patient Oriented Research

 Dr. Levine is a board-certified pediatric hematologist-oncologist with a goal of curing cancer, one child at a time.
 In addition to supportive care, she specializes in the treatment of children and adolescents with leukemia.
 Dr. Levine has a special interest in the effects of chemotherapy on fertility, with a research focus on identifying patients most at risk of impaired fertility so they can be offered fertility-preserving approaches.
-As the medical ability to treat childhood cancers successfully continues to improve, the Division is seeing more patients growing into adulthood and living productive lives.
-Dr. Levine directs the team that provides long-term follow-up care for survivors of childhood and adolescent cancers.
-For those who may not survive, she works to enhance the delivery of palliative care and to improve end-of-life services for patients, as well as the staff members who provide that care.
+She also directs a team that provides long-term follow-up care for survivors of childhood and adolescent cancers.
+For those who may not survive, she works to enhance the delivery of palliative care and to improve end-of-life services for patients.

 Brad Zebrack, PhD, MSW, MPH

-University of Michigan Rogel Cancer Center, Cancer Control and Population Sciences.
+University of Michigan Rogel Cancer Center, Cancer Control and Population Sciences, Ann Arbor, MI

 University of California, Los Angeles, CA